 Journal article

-AMERICAN JOURNAL OF PSYCHIATRY | AMER PSYCHIATRIC ASSOCIATION | Published : 1989
+American Journal of Psychiatry | AMER PSYCHIATRIC PUBLISHING, INC | Published : 1989

 Abstract

 The authors determined the prevalence of mental illness in 382 people representative of the occupants of shelters for the homeless and cheap single-room accommodations in inner-city areas of Melbourne.
 Clinicians were trained to use a standardized diagnostic instrument, the Structured Clinical Interview for DSM-III-R, to diagnose a range of severe mental disorders, including psychotic, affective, and substance-related disorders.
 Almost half the people interviewed received diagnoses of current disorders, and over 70% received lifetime diagnoses.
-There was considerable comorbidity.
-Many factors are likely to contribute to the concentration of people with mental disorders in such homeless and d..
+They was considerable comorbidity.
+Many factors are likely to contribute to the concentration of people with mental disorders in such homeless and di..

 View full abstract